Femosky/REACT-PedroTech-Tutorial/README.md

 Updates:

-1. Renamed Project to REACT-PedroTech-Tutorial-js
+1. Renamed Project to react-pedrotech-js

 Learning REACT for the first time.